 Consumer Medicine Information

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking

-this medicine against the benefits he/she expects it will have for you.
-If you have
+this medicine against the benefits they expect it will have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

 What this medicine is used for

-lower raised pressure in the eye
+APO-LATANOPROST is used to lower raised pressure in the eye and to treat glaucoma.

 Glaucoma is a condition in which the pressure of fluid in the eye may be high.
 However,

 some people with glaucoma may have normal eye pressure.

 Glaucoma is usually caused by a build-up of the fluid which flows through the eye.

 is being pumped in.
 Since new fluid continues to enter the eye, joining the fluid

 already there, the pressure continues to rise.
 This raised pressure may damage the

 that the person is not aware of this gradual loss of sight.
 Sometimes even normal

 eye pressure is associated with damage to the back of the eye.